Debits and credits: History

-As Jackson has noted, "debtor" need not be a person, but can be an abstract party: "...it became the practice to extend the meanings of the terms ... beyond their original personal connotation and apply them to inanimate objects and abstract conceptions..."
+As Jackson has noted, "debtor" need not be a person, but can be an abstract party: ...it became the practice to extend the meanings of the terms ... beyond their original personal connotation and apply them to inanimate objects and abstract conceptions...
 This sort of abstraction is already apparent in Richard Dafforne's 17th-century text The Merchant's Mirror, where he states "Cash representeth (to me) a man to whom I … have put my money into his keeping; the which by reason is obliged to render it back."

 Aspects of transactions

-There are three kinds of accounts: